sudobarre/blogpost-backend/README.md

 <p>This app is built using Spring Boot 3.0.1.
 It uses JWT stored in an HTTP-Only Cookie for better security, as well as a Refresh Token feature.
 The package is available on ghcr.io/sudobarre/blogpost-backend:latest and it's built with GraalVM Native Build Tools to generate a native executable.
 To understand more about native image generation, visit <a href="https://docs.spring.io/spring-boot/docs/current/reference/html/native-image.html#native-image.developing-your-first-application">here</a>. </p>

 <p>I'm more than open to receive comments and constructive criticism on anything regarding the project.
 Feel free to contact me :)</p>

 ## 🏁 Getting Started <a name = "getting_started"></a>
 <p>These instructions will get you a copy of the project up and running on your local machine for development purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.</p>
-You can clone this repo and run it as you would normally, or pull it from Github Container Registry with the command:```$ docker pull ghcr.io/sudobarre/blogpost-backend:latest ```
+You can clone this repo and run it as you would normally, or pull it from Github Container Registry with the command ```docker pull ghcr.io/sudobarre/blogpost-backend:latest ```

 To build the project, you can either do ```mvn clean install```, or if you want to generate a native image, ```mvn clean -Pnative native:compile```.
 Remember to pass along the env variables as well.